data-preservation-programs/singularity/README.md

 ### Common Issues

 **Auto-deal not triggering:**
-- Ensure `--auto-create-deals` is enabled
+- Ensure `--enable-deals` is enabled when using `onboard`
 - Verify wallet is attached: `singularity prep list-wallets <prep>`
 - Check all jobs are complete
-- Verify daemon is running with `--enable-job-hooks`
+- Verify unified service is running: `singularity run unified`

 **Deal creation failing:**
 - Check provider ID is correct